leftfield-geospatial/geedim/docs/getting_started/cli.rst

 Command chaining
 ----------------

 Multiple |geedim|_ commands can be chained together in a pipeline where image results from previous command(s) form inputs to the current command.
 For example, to download a composite of the images produced by a search, the ``search``, ``composite`` and ``download`` commands would be chained.
-Cloud configuration and ``--region`` / ``--bbox`` options are also piped between commands to save repeating these for multiple commands.
+Cloud mask configuration and ``--region`` / ``--bbox`` options are also piped between commands to save repeating these for multiple commands.
 More detail on what each command reads from and outputs to the pipeline are given in the sections below.

 Cloud configuration
 -------------------